Best electric bikes for commuting: Get a boost on your ride to work

 Reasons to avoid

-If you’ve ever been on the market for a commuter bike you will have almost certainly cast your eyes upon a Brompton.
+If you’ve ever been on the market for a commuter bike, you will have almost certainly cast your eyes upon a Brompton.
 The British company has sustained a great reputation built on ingenuity and quality for so long that you know you’ll be riding a high-quality machine.

 If you need a bike that packs up into a small space, on a train or in the office, for example, a Brompton is likely the best electric commuter bike for you.
 The C Line Electric bike comes with front and rear lights fitted, as well as mudguards, and the 12-speed gears give you loads of range.
-Helped by the motor, you'll get to work easily however hilly your city is.
+Helped by the motor, you'll get to work easily, however hilly your city is.

-The company has fitted a 250W motor to the bike, with a large-enough 300Wh battery.
+The company has fitted a 250W motor to the bike, with a large enough 300Wh battery.
 The battery sits in a pack that conveniently unclips from the front of the bike and can be carried over your shoulder to your office or home to be charged.
 A full charge should be achieved within four hours.
 The quoted range for the battery is up to 70km if you have it on its most energy-efficient setting.
-There is an LED indicator on the top of the bag which shows you how much of the battery you have remaining, which power mode you are in, and what setting your lights are on.
+There is an LED indicator on the top of the bag which shows you how much battery you have remaining, which power mode you are in, and what setting your lights are on.

 There's a P Line Brompton Electric available as well as the classic C Line Electric.
 Lighter components and fewer gears drop the weight quoted by Brompton from the C Line's 17.4kg as low as 15.6kg.